There comes a time in every coach’s life when they come across a client that is completely uncoachable.

 Coachable coaching clients must have a willingness to look at themselves if they are to get any benefit from coaching.

-This may mean that a client must look at their own faults and for many people this is a difficult thing to do.
+This may mean that a client must look at their own faults and for many people, this is a difficult thing to do.

 However, as a coach, you know that the biggest transformations occur when someone is truly willing to look at themselves, their thoughts, their beliefs and their actions.

-An uncoachable client isn’t willing to do any of this.
+Uncoachable clients aren’t willing to do any of this.
 Or, at least they aren’t willing to own it.

 Now, it’s important to note that coaches should not confuse a client’s discomfort with unwillingness.

 Anyone would feel discomfort when they have to take an honest look at themselves, but that doesn’t mean they aren’t willing to do it.